 Power losses under operating temperature conditions:

-A subset of the available Epstein FeSi NO and FeCo samples was identified for high temperature characterisation and the high temperature round robin protocol draft was drafted.
-Available equipment, such as climate chambers, furnaces and Epstein frames were tested at temperatures up to 155 °C in preparation for this work.
-Tests were made to assess uncertainty contributions against standard measurements at room temperature with a view to optimising the setups when operated at temperatures up to 155 °C. Measurements at different temperatures 23°C, 50°C, 100°C and 155°C were performed on one NO sample, and will continue on one FeCo sample.
-Some GO and NO Epstein strips were extracted from the round robin sets as reference materials for imaging the magnetisation process also at elevated temperature, and subjected to cutting and polishing in preparation for magneto-optical microscopy as well as scanning probe microscopy.
+Subsets of the available Epstein FeSi NO and FeCo samples were identified for high-temperature characterization and the high-temperature round-robin protocol draft was drafted.
+Available equipment, such as climate chambers, furnaces, and Epstein frames were tested at temperatures up to 155 °C in preparation for this work.
+Tests were made to assess uncertainty contributions against standard measurements at room temperature with a view to optimizing the setups when operated at temperatures up to 155 °C. Measurements at different temperatures 23°C, 50°C, 100°C, and 155°C were performed on one NO sample and on one FeCo sample.
+Some GO and NO Epstein strips were extracted from the round robin sets as reference materials for imaging the magnetisation process also at elevated temperature and subjected to cutting and polishing in preparation for magneto-optical microscopy as well as scanning probe microscopy.
 Specific optical equipment was also developed and optimised for operation at high temperature in a controlled atmosphere environment.
-Magneto optical measurements using the Kerr effect were already performed at different temperatures ranging from 25°C to 150°C on GO samples.
-The final microscopy results will be available in September 2022 while the experimental loss measurements will be concluded by December 2022.
+Magneto optical measurements using the Kerr effect were performed at different temperatures ranging from 25°C to 150°C on GO samples.
+The final microscopy results will be available in 2023 for the drafting of related publications.
+Experimental loss measurements at elevated temperatures and the relevant analysis will be concluded by Spring 2023.